-Dick Steele, Agent WD-40 is assigned by his director, to stop the evil General Rancor from destroying the world.
-WD-40 believed Rancor was dead and he teams up with the hot KGB agent Veronique Ukrinsky to find Rancor and save the world.
+Dick Steele, Agent WD-40 is assigned by his Director, to stop the evil General Rancor from destroying the world.
+WD-40 believed Rancor was dead and he teams up with the hot K.G.B.
+Agent Veronique Ukrinsky to find Rancor and save the world.

 A re-run of many of the gags from the original TV series 'Police Squad'.
 An Airplane type spoof, this time with the an incompetent lieutenant (Drebin) who always 'gets his man'.
 Visual gags come thick and fast, and it's impossible to catch them all with one viewing.
 The plot..
 Queen Elizabeth II of England is coming to town, and Vincent Ludwig has plans to assassinate her using a brainwashed baseball player.
 Written by

 5 of 5 people found this review helpful.

 Was this review helpful to you?